Gold

 Collectibility and Aesthetics

-Whilst both gold bars and gold coins are visually alluring, gold coins trump gold bars in terms of detail, intricacy and personality, which therefore provides them with a higher numismatic or collectible value.
+Whilst both gold bars and gold coins are visually alluring, gold coins trump gold bars in terms of detail, intricacy and personality, which therefore provides them with a higher numismatic or collectable value.
 Due to their desirable aesthetics, gold coins can make wonderful gift pieces to commemorate special occasions for friends or family.
 Certain types of gold bullion coins have limited mintage, rendering them even more desirable due to their scarcity.
 One such example is the intricately illustrated China Panda Gold Coin.
 The Royal Mint has produced a number of collectable series over the years, including the Queen’s Beasts collection, comprising of ten individual coins, each showcasing a beast and culminating in the completer coin featuring all ten - a truly striking coin.
-It is due to the added collectible value that gold coins may see a higher appreciation over time, thereby increasing the return on your original investment.
+It is due to the added collectable value that gold coins may see a higher appreciation over time, thereby increasing the return on your original investment.

 In summary, various factors should be considered when choosing between investing in gold bars, coins, or a mix of both.
 Available budget, investment horizon, investment goals, and desired storage solution should all be taken into consideration.
 If you are looking to begin your journey into gold investment and would like to find out more, please contact one of our experts on +44(0) 207 871 0532 or at [email protected]

-09 Jul 2024 | Categories: Gold, Coins, Bars
+09 Jul 2024 | Categories: Gold, Coins, Bars, Beginner's guide